 What is deputyship?

-A deputyship order allows a person who has been appointed by the Court of Protection to make decisions on behalf of someone who has lost capacity to make decisions for themselves, where there is not a lasting power of attorney in place.
-We strongly recommend taking legal advice from a specialist deputyship lawyer before making a deputyship application.
+A deputy is a person who has been appointed by the Court of Protection to make decisions on behalf of someone who has lost capacity to make decisions for themselves.
+A deputyship order will only be granted where there is not a lasting power of attorney in place.
+We strongly recommend taking legal advice from a specialist deputyship lawyer before applying for deputyship.

 Who can be a deputy?